 In this recipe (as in a lot of recipes, especially in baked goods, like my Best Soft and Chewy Snickerdoodles), I prefer to use unsalted butter.
 The reason?
 Well, mostly it’s because if you put in something unsalted then you’re free to add salt as you see fit.
-It’s impossible to take out the salt if it’s oversalted and when you start with salted butter, then you add more salt, well, what you’ll end up with is something too gross and salty.
-(Unless you love all that extra salt, then I guess you can ignore my advice.)
+It’s impossible to take out the salt if it’s oversalted and too much salt can also mask flavors in the foods you’re making.
+If you want to taste the spices, then you’re not going to want to overpower your foods with salt.

 And, because the amount of salt used in each brand of salted butter can vary, I never know what I’ll get from package to package.
 The ingredients lists don’t really give away any kind of official amount.
 So, while one salted brand might be great, if you switch, you may be unknowingly adding more salt than you originally intended.